-The following terms and conditions are issued from Corby Rock Mill Ltd. (hereafter the Seller) to its clients (hereinafter the Buyer) and shall be subject to the laws of the Republic of Ireland and construed in all respects as an Irish contract.
+The following terms and conditions are issued from Corby Rock Mill ULC. (hereafter the Seller) to its clients (hereinafter the Buyer) and shall be subject to the laws of the Republic of Ireland and construed in all respects as an Irish contract.

 - Seller will not be responsible for loss to Buyer through non delivery or due to delay by reasons of industrial action, breakdown of plant, machinery or vehicles, or due to any other cause beyond Seller’s control.

 - All prices are, unless otherwise stated, based on current costs of raw materials, manufacture, transport and insurance and any increase in these costs may be added to the sale price as stated and shall be paid by the Buyer.

 - Orders for goods manufactured treated or obtained to Buyer’s special order cannot be cancelled without Seller’s agreement.